davidmarkclements/react-shallow-renderer/Readme.md

 ### `createRenderer`

-Just in case there is a scenario where we need a multi-stage shallow render process, we also attach the `createRenderer` function from `react-addons-test-utils` for convenience.
+Just in case we ever need the raw `createRenderer`, it's attached to the module for convenience.

 This example does the same as the re-render example above